-The most recent publications are Daddy Duck's threnody and The Remains of Sherlock Holmes by Paul W. Nash.
+The most recent publications are The sea-maiden, Daddy Duck's threnody and The Remains of Sherlock Holmes by Paul W. Nash.

 Other publications in print include The role of line in art, an essay by Wyndham Lewis, and a broadsheet poem, The black Eros.

 Paul W. Nash and Alison Felstead